andrerfcsantos/f1-discord-bot/README.md

 The bot will reply in the same channel the command was executed.

-## Running the bot on your own server/computer
+## Running the bot on your own server/machine

+The easiest way to run the bot is to invite the bot to your Discord server like previously mentioned.
+By doing that, you are using an instance of the bot running in the cloud.

+This section is intended for advanced users who want to run the bot on their own machine or on their own server.

 ### Prerequisites